refinedev/refine/documentation/docs/api-references/providers/auth-provider.md

 ```

 :::tip
-`mutate` acquired from `useLogin` can accept any kind of object for values since `login` method from `authProvider` doesn't have a restriction on its parameters.
+`mutate` acquired from `useLogin` can accept any kind of object for values since `login` method from `authProvider` does not have a restriction on its parameters.
 A type parameter for the values can be provided to `useLogin`.

 ```tsx